TAX AND PENSIONS

 Please note: this is just a simplified example, and the real calculation may be a lot more complicated depending on the individual circumstances of the person submitting the return.

-Paying your Self Assessment bill
+How to pay your Self Assessment bill

-Once you’ve submitted your return, you’ll be told how much tax and National Insurance you need to pay.
+Once you’ve submitted your tax return, you’ll be told how much tax and National Insurance you need to pay.
 It’s worth making sure these add up.
 Keeping good financial records throughout the year can help with this.

 When it comes time to pay, you can do this via: